angelinaaziz/mars-rover/README.md

 # mars-rover
-A Python-powered Mars Rover simulator!
-Guide rovers across a grid, dodge hazards, and avoid getting "LOST" in space (literally).
-Perfect for anyone who loves algorithmic challenges, space exploration, or just wants to see robots follow orders (most of the time).
+A rust-powered Mars Rover simulator!
+Guides rovers across a grid, dodge hazards, and avoid getting "LOST" in space (literally).